georgegkol/georgegkol/README.md

 # Welcome to my repository

-I am interested in Systematic Trading & Machine Learning and have a background in quantitative finance and mechanical engineering.
+Data science and machine learning with a background in AI engineering and quantitative finance.

 ## Projects
 - [Multi-factor Market Neutral Strategy Paper](https://arxiv.org/abs/2412.12350#)